Sevilla wins derby as La Liga returns with video game look

 MADRID (AP) — With a video game look for fans at home, the Spanish league resumed Thursday with Sevilla defeating Real Betis 2-0 in the Seville derby.

 The highly popular match between the southern rivals marked the league’s return three months after it was halted by the coronavirus pandemic.
-It was the second top European league to resume, after the Bundesliga in Germany.
+La Liga became the second top European league to resume, after the Bundesliga in Germany.
 The Premier League and the Italian league are set to follow next week.

-Soccer had officially resumed in Spain on Wednesday with the second half of a second-division game that had been halted in December.
+Soccer had officially restarted in Spain on Wednesday with the second half of a second-division game that had been halted in December.

 There were strict health guidelines in place as the topflight resumed, with ball boys being asked to disinfect the ball every time it left the field and players being told to maintain a “safe distance” when talking to the referee.